 Fax: (514) 398-8349

-Nicholas King is an Assistant Professor in the Department of the Social Studies of Medicine, and at McGill University, and an Associate Member in the Department of Epidemiology and Biostatistics at McGill University; and an Adjunct Professor in the Department of Bioethics at Case Western Reserve University.
+Nicholas King is an Associate Professor in the Biomedical Ethics Unit at McGill University; and also holds appointments in the Max Bell School of Public Policy, the Department of Epidemiology, Biostatistics and Occupational Health, and the Department of Social Studies of Medicine.
 He holds a Ph.D. in the history of science and a Masters degree in medical anthropology from Harvard University.

 Dr. King conducts research in two areas: